-Some of the Company's transactions and arrangement are with the holding company and related party and the effect of these on the basis determined between the parties is reflected in these financial statements.
+Some of the Company's transactions and arrangement are with the related party and the effect of these on the basis determined between the parties is reflected in these financial statements.
 The balances with these parties are unsecured, interest free and repayable on demand unless otherwise stated.